ohalliday/new-blog/src/content/introduction-to-flutter.md

 Great!
 We've now set up our system for Flutter development and created our very first application!
 We've integrated a `Text` widget and even added some styling.

-Be sure to subscribe, becuase there will be more Flutter content in the future! <3
+Be sure to subscribe, because there will be more Flutter content in the future! <3

 The source code for the project can be found here: